ClarkFieseln/FPGA_HW_SIM_FWK_2/README.md

 The stimulus and results exchanged between the Simulation App written in Python and the VHDL Simulation Tool (any tool supporting VHDL 2008), are fast enough to produce a realistic and interactive HW behavior.
-(The rate of data exchanged between Simulation App and circuitjs is also extremely high).
+(The rate of data exchanged between Simulation App and circuitjs is also very high).

 The current project is an improvement of an earlier project which has been optimized for performance.
-Faster signals will no longer be processed in real-time but the simulation will still be very fast.
+Signals beyond some frequency, which depends on the specific configuration and used PC, will no longer be processed in real-time but the simulation will still be very fast.

 In order to support simulation of "asynchronous" signals, the current rate of the simulation clock is reduced to 1/4th.
 But the overall simulation rate continues to be the maximum in "turbo mode" because the signals are exchanged in 4 different clock phases within each clock period.